PROVOKEDmagazine: For women who are nowhere near done.

 My traveling life began at nine years old, in the cramped backseat of a 1960s VW Bug, crossing the Alps on a family trip to Italy.
 For two decades, I moved through the world in the safety of family and friends.
 Then, at 36, I cut the cord and toured Egypt alone.
 That journey was a declaration of independence.
 Since then, solo travel’s taken me from the boiling rim of an Ethiopian volcano to the cockpit of a helicopter over Victoria Falls.

 Decades later, Tracee Ellis Ross, the Black-ish actress and unofficial North Star for the independent woman, confirmed what I’ve always known: There’s something vital about traveling alone.
 Her series, Solo Traveling with Tracee Ellis Ross, has tapped into a massive shift.
-According to JourneyWoman, 67 percent of women over 50 now identify as solo travelers.
+According to JourneyWoman, 67% of women over 50 now identify as solo travelers.
 In the U.S. and Canada, this demographic’s projected to spend $519 billion by 2035.

 Like Ellis Ross, my first solo trip “clicked” when travel shifted from a two-week, annual, supervisor-approved vacation to a self-funded manifesto.
 As a freelance project manager, I pivot between low-budget treks and luxury retreats depending on what the quarter brings in.
 This allows me to rub shoulders with a wide spectrum of the world, proving that solo travel’s a sovereign act.
 It doesn’t require a celebrity budget or an elite job.
 It’s a mindset, not a mileage count.